open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ -- You can set 'Repeat' to a non-integer number.
 For example, by setting 'Repeat' to '0.5', only half the trials (randomly selected) are executed.

 </div>

-The *block_loop* now looks like %FigStep3.
-Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step3.opensesame][step3]

-%--
-figure:
- id: FigStep3
- source: step3.png
- caption: "The *block_loop* at the end of Step 3."
---%

 ## Step 4: Add images and sound files to the file pool